AdobeDocs/experience-manager-65.en/help/sites-developing/spa-architecture.md

 ### Portability {#portability}

 As when developing any component, your components should be designed in such a way that maximizes their portability.
 Any patterns that work against the portability or reusability of the components should be avoided to ensure compatibility, flexibility, and maintainability going forward.

-The developer should avoid using static paths that refer to the content structure as paths can be modified at any time by the content authors.
-This also restricts the reusability of the library and it prevents the AEM Template Editor from being used since its structure is located in another location than the content.

 The resulting SPA should be built with highly portable and reusable components.